Have you seen the video going viral on Facebook right now where four amazing women with type 1 diabetes talk about what low blood sugar feels like?

 It makes sense.
 At this point, my brain isn’t getting enough glucose to function as it should so the instincts take over in order for me not to, well, die.

-It’s extremely uncomfortable, to say it mildly, and if you don’t have a plan in place, a strategy for what to do during lows, you will quickly have emptied the fridge, cabinets, and eaten anything you can get your hands on.
-The normal signals that tell you to stop eating are simply put on standby while your blood sugar is low.
+It’s extremely uncomfortable, to put it mildly, and if you don’t have a plan in place, a strategy for what to do during lows, you will quickly have emptied the fridge, cabinets, and eaten anything you can get your hands on.
+The normal signals that tell you to stop eating are simply put on standby when your blood sugar is low.

 I have written an entire post about how I treat lows at night and I always try to follow that strategy.
 And no, it doesn’t always work.